Consultation has concluded

 How do you propose to slow down the one way traffic on Whitehall road?
 Motorists use this road at high speed, presently, this is prior to it becoming one way.
 I want a one way system, but not to the detriment of children and animals lives.

-Angela Garvey asked 12 months ago
+Angela Garvey asked about 1 year ago

 Thank you for your feedback, all comments will be analysed as part of the consultation.